Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(socket.remoteAddress, socket.remotePort);

-net.connect({ host: 'api.example.com', port: 5432 });The resolver turns api.example.com into one or more candidate addresses.
-Node then combines each candidate address with 5432 and hands that socket address to the connection code.
-The port comes from the caller.
+net.connect({ host: 'api.example.com', port: 5432 });The resolver handles api.example.com.
+Your code supplies 5432.
+Node combines each candidate address with that port and then hands the result to the connection code.
 TCP opens later.
-HTTPS certificate checks happen later.
+TLS checks happen later.
+HTTP happens later.

 socket.on('error', err => {